 - Fabric Size by Cyber Stitchers

-This is a question we get in the store frequently.
-It is one of the hardest ones to answer.
+This is a question we get in the store frequently: "How much thread is needed for this project?"
 Many things play into it like the stitching type, specialty stitches, how many plies or threads to use.
-Plus one of my big issues—how many times will I rip it out before I get it right!!??
+Plus taking into account extra usage for unstitching as well!

-TIP: It is important that you buy plenty of threads especially if the color is dye-lot sensitive.
+Tip: It is important that you buy plenty of threads especially if the color is dye-lot sensitive.
 It is amazing how much a color can vary from shipment to shipment.
 It is next to impossible to find another skein of a particular dye-lot once it is sold out.
 In addition, thread companies don’t always keep a color in their line.
-I know I have bought materials for a project with the good intention of stitching it right away (well, okay, this year).
-Then when I actually do start stitching it, I may find that the thread I need is no longer manufactured.
-So, buy plenty – it’s only money and we can’t take it with us.
-Well, at least that’s my motto!
+So, buy plenty when you can.

 |Stitches per inch||Generous amount||Average amount||Thrifty amount|